DIY: Water can power your car

 Aren’t there patents?

 The DryCell is a free invention, free of patents (they are long expired).
 It is even Open Source.
 So anyone can join in, replicate and develop free of charge.
 No more secrecy.
 No more hiding!
-The invention is additionally protected by an international safeguard organisation.
+The knowledge is out there anyways, and the invention is even protected by an international safeguard organisation.

 What’s the efficiency of the DryCell?

 A decent DryCell draws about 130-160Wh to make 1 litre of oxyhydrogen gas per minute.
-This is about 390-480Wh for 3l/min., or approx. 650-800Wh for 5l/min.
-Values may vary depending on actual setup and other factors.
+This is about 390-480Wh for 3l/min. of HHO gas, or approx. 650-800Wh for 5l/min.
 Skilled hobbyists can absolutely undercut these values.
-These are very good results already.
 But we don’t really think about efficiency at all.
 We do this for self-sufficiency and a better planet.
 And we love to do experiments.
-More about this in the DIY manual.

 Are there scientifically approved measurements?

 We are in contact with established Universities in Europe.
-But do not expect them to work at the speed of free market economy.
-We know they could have refuted us with ease if we were all wrong.
-Fact is: We have a working device here.
-We are just waiting for their explanation of what is really going on here.
+But they work at a very slow pace.
+We are hobbyists with a working device here.
+We are still waiting for their explanation of what is really going on here.
 To all doubters: Build and measure for yourself!
 You wouldn’t believe us anyway, right?

 You can't power cars with this, or heat efficiently.
 Never!

 Of course we can.
-This is no closed energy cycle, so there is no violation of the energy conservation law.
-Electrolysis has developed since Michael Faraday 1830.
-And we have far better materials, even from the local hardware store.
-Third, water is full of energy.
-That's why we drink it.
-All the energy from the oxyhydrogen is already stored within the water.
-Thus the electrolysis is just a stimulus for fission.
+This is no closed energy cycle, so there is no violation of any energy conservation law.
+And we have far better materials than Michael Faraday, even from the local hardware store.
+All the energy is already stored within the water.
 Ignoring water as an energy source would be like ignoring the fuel in a car, and then claiming the car would run on battery.

 Why didn’t we hear from you in the news?